 And yet my brother had gently guided my hands in realizing a dozen of General Hieu's portraits without any difficulties, with each portrait depicting a different trait of General Hieu's personality: General Hieu And His Rapport With Others, Valiant General Nguyen Van Hieu, Virtuous And Religious Traits Of General Hieu, A Competent General, A Low-Key And Discreet General, A Lonesome General, A Martial Arts Master, I Knew The General, A Likable Fellow And Revered Commander, Quarterback Versus Head-coach.

-Upon reviewing the Chronological Order of Articles Posted, I notice that several times I hastily concluded that the construction of this website was done, and to have my brother gently remind me each time that "It's not over until I tell you it's over"!
+Upon reviewing the Chronological Order of Articles Posted, I notice that several times, I hastily concluded that the construction of this website was done, and to have my brother gently reminded me each time that "It's not over until I tell you it's over"!

-Besides, by March 2000, after I had written the article Do Xa Campaign - which I determined to be the last one - I considered my job done, and thus I prepared the manuscript in book format with the intention of contacting publishers to have my book published.
+Besides, by March 2000, after I had written the article Do Xa Campaign - which I determined to be the last one - I considered my job done, and thus I prepared the manuscript in book format intending to contact publishers to have my book published.

 Although this homepage is not yet quite finished, I notice that no other Generals in any Armies in the world, still living or already dead, have a tribute webpage as rich and as thorough as this one.
-The ARVN should be proud for having such a competent General of the first class caliber among its rank and file...
+The ARVN should be proud of having such a competent General of the first-class caliber among its rank and file...

 "Didn't I Tell You So?"